-It has been suggested that non-adapted stochastic processes could be used to describe a stochastic dynamics conditioned at multiple times \cite{nualart}, and new forms of stochastic calculus have been introduced to deal with this type of problems \cite{oksendal}.
-The simplest example of a conditioned stochastic system is the Brownian bridge, i.e. a Brownian motion in which the initial and final position of the particle are supposed given.
+It has been suggested that nonadapted stochastic processes could be used to describe a stochastic dynamics conditioned at multiple times \cite{nualart}, and new forms of stochastic calculus have been introduced to deal with this type of problems \cite{oksendal}.
+The simplest example of a conditioned stochastic system is the Brownian bridge, i.e. a Brownian motion in which the initial and final positions of the particle are supposedly given.
 The problem was initially studied by Schr\"odinger in the context of a possible interpretation of quantum mechanics as a statistical theory with boundary conditions in the past and the future \cite{schrodinger31}.
-The concept was later extended to more general systems, typically described by stochastic differential equations (SDE), with applications ranging from mathematical finance \cite{glasserman}, to ecology \cite{horne07}, to optimization theory \cite{glanzer20}.
-Such extensions of the concept of Brownian bridge are sometimes referred to with the name of stochastic bridge \cite{drummond17}.
+The concept was later extended to more general systems, typically described by stochastic differential equations (SDEs), with applications ranging from mathematical finance \cite{glasserman}, to ecology \cite{horne07}, to optimization theory \cite{glanzer20}.
+Such extensions of the concept of a Brownian bridge are sometimes referred as a stochastic bridge \cite{drummond17}.

 The mathematical theory for the solution of conditioned SDE's is well established \cite{pardoux90}.
 In practice, however, such problems require a sampling procedure, which can be numerically demanding if the number of variables is large, or if the final condition is a low probability state for the system.
-It is still possible, through a Doob transform \cite{doob57,orland11}, to write a forward SDE with a modified drift that steers trajectories to the imposed final conditions, but the new drift depends on the same probability of the state of the system conditioned to its final state, one aims to determine.
-To overcome such difficulties, various methods have been devised, either based on some form of importance sampling \cite{kloeden,glasserman00,bellet15} or on the adoption of transition path sampling algorithms \cite{dellago98,crooks01}
+It is still possible, through a Doob transform \cite{doob57,orland11}, to write a forward SDE with a modified drift that steers trajectories to the imposed final conditions, but the new drift depends on the same probability of the state of the system conditioned to its final state that one aims to determine.
+To overcome such difficulties, various methods have been devised, either based on some form of importance sampling \cite{kloeden,glasserman00,bellet15}, or on the adoption of transition path sampling algorithms \cite{dellago98,crooks01}